Thursday, July 18, 2024

 The Empty

 Just slightly in front of the weathered shingle cottage on the left and adjacent to the white cottage on the right there once stood a two story cottage called "Lou's Haven" that was Barry's family's summer home on White Horse Beach outside of Plymouth, MA.
 When the storm known as the "Perfect Storm" walloped the east coast, the cottage, pilings and all, was swallowed by the raging sea.
-In the two years that followed this catostrophic event my in-laws dealt with some severe health issues and died.
-The city declared that the property and thus any rebuilding plans had been "abandoned" by the deceased owners and therefor no rebuilding could occur.
+In the two years that followed this catastrophic event my in-laws dealt with some severe health issues and died.
+The city declared that the property and thus any rebuilding plans had been "abandoned" by the deceased owners and therefore no rebuilding could occur.
 Yeah.
-Turns out cities can be pretty heartless entities...but that's the stuff of another blog.
+Turns out cities can be pretty heartless entities—but that's the stuff of another blog.
 Back to White Horse.

 A couple of weeks ago on the way to Hyannis to catch the ferry to Nantucket and a much anticipated girl's trip, my dear friend Mary Lee suggested we veer a bit off track to check out White Horse.
 I eagerly agreed since I was anxious to see how the working-class beach community had rebuilt.
-We pulled into the parking lot next to the sugary white sand and followed a quaint boardwalk bordered by small, neat Cape Cod style cottages that were well cared for and weloming.
+We pulled into the parking lot next to the sugary white sand and followed a quaint boardwalk bordered by small, neat Cape Cod style cottages that were well cared for and welcoming.
 And then...this empty space— where parties and clambakes and egg tosses and card games and cocktail hours and parents and grandparents and babies and aunts and uncles and friends once were.
-And now...empty— but for the memories that immediately flooded my mind and soothed my soul.
+And now—empty— but for the memories that immediately flooded my mind and soothed my soul.

 Everyone grieves differently, I told myself.
 You had her for two years because of COVID, I'd think.
-"You were lucky to have her", "you'll have no regrets" friends would say, implying that if/when she died I'd feel some ...what? ...relief? that I'd cared for and protected her from the dreaded plague?
+"You were lucky to have her", "you'll have no regrets" friends would say, implying that if/when she died I'd feel some—what?—relief? that I'd cared for and protected her from the dreaded plague?
 I don't know.
 In any case, in a post-vaccinated window of time she was able to get back east to her home which she wanted desperately.
 So did I. And it was all good.
 Until it wasn't.

 I didn't want to deliver my mom's eulogy.
 I didn't trust myself.
 Once I start crying there's no stopping.
 I cannot cry softly and still speak.
 In fact, I'm a downright ugly crier.
-I practiced reading the eulogy over and over and over until the words that I painstakingly wrote and rewrote were just that...words.
+I practiced reading the eulogy over and over and over until the words that I painstakingly wrote and rewrote were just that—words.
 No crying.
 Relief.

 "You must miss your mother."
 How many times have I heard that in the last several months?
 How many times did I ask myself, "do I?"
-Of course I do....I must.
+Of course I do.
+I must.

 So many times over the years I've written on sympathy cards, "may the love of family and friends and happy memories help you get through this difficult time."
 I surely had the love of family and friends.
 But the happy memories?
 It seems that once the scanned photos of a lifetime were committed to a slide show for the reception following my mother's funeral, I basically boxed them up.
 Stopped looking.
 Stopped remembering.
 Stopped feeling.
 Defense mechanism?
 Perhaps.